 Excellent rates of pay for the right candidates.

 Must hold valid CISRS card, other certificates desirable.

 The above 14 categories are a great place to start as they deemed ‘fragile’ as part of the NSSG NWA.
 However, they will not be the right fit for everyone.

 For more generic roles, check out our “Nuclear Jobs by function” page as part of our Career Hub.
 There you will find more information on roles such as:

 Health, Safety and Environmental

-We are currently updating the site to include a couple neglected roles that are becoming more and more prevalent in the nuclear industry
+We are currently updating the site to include a couple of neglected roles becoming more prevalent in the nuclear industry.

 Social Media / Content Management